Is Calvinism's TULIP Biblical? (Perseverance of the Saints)

 2 Peter 3:15: "Bear in mind that our Lord's patience means salvation..."

-But what they don't understand is that "salvation" in these verses, according to the concordance, is not about eternal salvation but about being spared from the end-times wrath that is to come.
+But what they don't understand is that "salvation" in these verses, according to Strong's concordance with Vine's Expository Dictionary, is not about eternal salvation but about being spared from the end-times wrath that is to come.

-Believers inherit un-lose-able eternal life the moment we believe, but we are still waiting for God to rescue us from this world, in particular from the end-times wrath He will pour out on unrepentant mankind.
-It's so important to correctly understand Scripture, because misunderstanding it leads to all kinds of theological problems.]
+Believers inherit un-lose-able eternal life the moment we believe, but we are still waiting for God to rescue us from this world, in particular from the end-times wrath He will pour out on unrepentant mankind.]

 Calvinism and Salvation: Now, back to Calvinism specifically.
 Calvinists believe the elect cannot lose their salvation because God gives them faith, causing them to believe in Jesus because they were predestined to heaven.
 And if God predestined them for heaven, He will keep them in the faith all the way till the end of their lives.